 BIOS’s microcode will also feature the Infinity Fabric dividers and there will be distributed load on the CCD’s with each CCD getting an equal proportion of cores.
 AMD Zen 3 processors will also have a unified L3 cache for each Zen 3 chiplet making the cache approach of L3 more feasible across the entire Zen 3 chiplet.

-Larger cache sizes could actually mean longer cache latencies, and this is true for Zen 3 CPUs, but this will not affect the performance.
+Larger cache sizes could mean longer cache latencies, which is true for Zen 3 CPUs, but this will not affect the performance.
 The CPU cores can now share the information more easily.
-Larger cache sizes could help with boosting Zen 3’s multi-threaded, as well as gaming performance.
+Larger cache sizes could help with boosting Zen 3’s multi-threaded as well as gaming performance.

 Thus their new architecture will power its next-generation Ryzen 5000 CPU lineup and that AMD is working on a regular cadence of new CPU cores and building a next-gen CPU roadmap that’s both high-performance and will be performing greatly in the near future.